mccoyJosh/Python-Canvas-Grader/README.md

 Canvas SHOULD export this file as `submissions.zip`, but if that is not the case, you can always rename the file or change the expecting zip file name in the config.json file

+## print_error_from_failed_code

+This boolean variable determines if the error produced from a piece of code is printed out.

+It is set to true by default, meaning errors WILL BE printed out by default.

 # Submission.zip

 For assignment on canvas, there should be an option to